ParthKolekar/parthkolekar.me/source/blog/2017-06-13-super-baby-rsa.html.markdown

 So now, it's time for some `sage`.
 Sage Math is a number crunching library with a ton of useful functions built-in.

-There are many alternatives give, but it is a personal preference of quite a few people to use sage, and it is not without reason.
+There are many alternatives to give, but it is a personal preference of quite a few people to use sage, and it is not without reason.

 ~~~ python
 e = 65537